dev-bitcoin/blog/content/blog/trustless-lightning-payments-for-content.md

 4) The squeak was created in reply to another squeak (or not).
 5) The squeak was encrypted using a scalar that corresponds to a certain elliptic curve point.
-Any lightning invoice that matches the payment point is guaranateed to decrypt the content.
+Any lightning invoice that matches the payment point is guaranteed to decrypt the content.

 After these properties have been verified, the consumer can request an invoice from the seller that will unlock the decrypted content of the squeak (after payment):